Rated4.8/5 | 1402 reviews

 The strongest challenge-prevention move is to show your method upfront.
 Briefly explain how many comparables were used, how recent they are, and where the proposed figure sits in the adjusted range.
 This shifts conversation from assertion to method.

-After setting the figure, generate the Standard pack and keep pricing narrative stable across cover letter, report, and correspondence.
+After setting the figure, generate the Supported pack and keep pricing narrative stable across cover letter, report, and correspondence.
 Stability signals discipline and reduces opportunities for procedural disagreement.

 Where tenants ask for more detail, provide structured clarity rather than raw data dumps.
 A short method summary plus key metrics often resolves concerns better than long, unstructured lists.
 Clear method communication is a practical de-escalation tool in evidence-sensitive disputes.